Slack screen sharing under Wayland

 VERSION_CODENAME="sid"

-So the entire file should look like:
+So the entire file should look like this:

 PRETTY_NAME="Debian GNU/Linux bullseye/sid"